California to give 40% of vaccine doses to vulnerable areas

 Once 2 million vaccine doses are given out in those neighbourhoods, the state will make it easier for counties to move through reopening tiers that dictate business and school reopenings.

+Also in the red tier, schools that want to access new state funding must provide in-person learning for students in transitional kindergarten through grade 6 and at least one grade each in middle and high school.

-About 1.6 million vaccine doses have already been given in those 400 ZIP codes, and the state will hit the 2 million mark in the next week or two, officials said.
+About 1.6 million vaccine doses already have been given to people in those 400 ZIP codes, and the state will hit the 2 million mark in the next week or two, officials said.

 Once the state gives out 4 million doses in those neighbourhoods, it will revise the metrics for getting into the even less restrictive orange and yellow tiers.

+Newsom has called equity the state’s “North Star.”
+Yet community health clinics focused on serving low-income and vulnerable Californians say they haven’t been getting enough doses.

 The changes mark a fresh round of twists in California’s vaccination and reopening plans.
-Now half of California’s vaccine doses will be reserved for specific groups, as educators get a guaranteed 10%.
-People age 65 and over, farmworkers and emergency service workers are also eligible for shots.
+People age 65 and over, farmworkers, educators and emergency service workers are also eligible for shots.

 More counties have already been moving into the red tier as caseloads, hospitalizations and deaths drop.
 The state’s average 2.2% test positivity rate over 7 days is a record low.

-Officials are making it easier to move through reopening tiers because the likelihood of widespread transmission that can overwhelm hospitals will decrease as more people are vaccinated.
+Officials are making it easier to move through reopening tiers, arguing the likelihood of widespread transmission that can overwhelm hospitals will decrease as more people are vaccinated.
 That’s particularly true as the most vulnerable populations that are more likely to get seriously ill receive the shots.

-While race and ethnicity is not an explicit factor in designating vaccinations, the 400 vulnerable ZIP codes overlap heavily with neighbourhoods with higher populations of Blacks, Latinos and Asian and Pacific Islanders, officials said.
+While race and ethnicity are not explicit factors in designating vaccinations, the 400 vulnerable ZIP codes overlap heavily with neighbourhoods with higher populations of Blacks, Latinos and Asian and Pacific Islanders, officials said.

 Los Angeles County could move into the next phase of reopening with fewer restrictions as early as next week, though any actual lifting of coronavirus-related constraints would not happen immediately, county officials said earlier Wednesday.